-Ms. Caselyn Henriques, Professional Staff Assistant in Human Resources chenriques@coloradomesa.edu x1578
+Ms. Caselyn Henriques, Professional Staff Assistant in Human Resources 970-248-1578

+E-mail: chenriques@coloradomesa.edu

 Colorado Mesa University's Service Region

 As defined by statute, Colorado Mesa University's commission-approved service area encompasses 14 counties in Western Colorado.
 This amounts to almost 30,000 square miles and occupies nearly one-third of the state of Colorado.
 About 55% of the undergraduates enrolled at CMU come from one of these 14 counties.